Marshal: State and local marshals

 Ohio: The term village marshal has been used for the same function, often filled without colleagues, directly under the mayor.

 Texas: City marshals and deputy city marshals have, by law, the same authority as a municipal (village, town, or city) police officer.
 However, municipalities (like Fort Worth), that have both a police force as well as a city marshal's office, often utilize the police as the general law enforcement agency of the municipality, while court security and process service is provided by the city marshal's office.
 In municipalities that do not have a police department, the city marshal's office sometimes serves as the agency that provides general law enforcement services to residents.

 Washington State: The city of Seattle employs marshals in their municipal court, with the senior officer holding the title of chief marshal and the subordinate officers known as deputy marshals.
 Seattle Marshals provide court security and law enforcement services within the court.
 They handle arrests of out-of-custody defendants within the courthouse and transport in custody defendants to and from court hearings.
 The King County Sheriff's Office (county seat in Seattle) also employs court marshals, which is a unit under the sheriff's office.
 In the Old-West themed town of Winthrop, the municipal police force is headed by a town marshal, consistent with the Old West restoration of the buildings and tourist attractions.

-Wisconsin: A marshal occupies the same relation to the governmental affairs of the municipality as the sheriff does to the county.